PotatoDiet/justinharrison.ca/content/posts/books-i-read-in-2019.md

 at the most base level.
 There is absolutely nothing even coming close to controversial within this book, unlike what many within the corporate media spoke of.
-While yes, it is true that there's little profound advice, I find this critisism unfounded as that seems emblematic of the self-help genre as a whole.
+While yes, it is true that there's little profound advice, I find this criticism unfounded as that seems emblematic of the self-help genre as a whole.

 As for the purpose of the book, none of the 12 rules resulted in any actionable change for myself.
 However, I still would recommend this book to those in dark places looking to crawl out.
-Overall, I found Peterson's writing style plesant and don't regret my time spent reading this very normal book.
+Overall, I found Peterson's writing style pleasant and don't regret my time spent reading this very normal book.

 ## Permanent Record
 > by Edward Snowden

-I'm a huge Snowden fan, and reading this book was an absolute joyful experience.
-If my memory is correct, the first half of the book focused on his personal life with the later half being more about the leaks themselves.
+I'm a huge Snowden fan, and reading this book was an absolutely joyful experience.
+If my memory is correct, the first half of the book focused on his personal life with the latter half being more about the leaks themselves.

 I really connected with Snowden's personal life story.
 It was exciting to read about someone I felt somewhat connected with as we both dropped out of high